opf/openproject/docs/release-notes/12-5-0/README.md

 ## View project activity

 Starting with OpenProject 12.5, the Activities module (if enabled) will now include the changes to project attributes and project custom fields.
-You can directly open the project activity view from the Project list by clicking on the more menu of a particular project and then choosing *Project activity*.
+You can directly open the project activity view from the Project list by clicking on the *More* menu of a particular project and then choosing *Project activity*.

 ![project-list-activity](project-list-activity.png)